Personal days and floating holidays

-In most states, payout of paid personal days or floating holidays upon termination is generally not required, but see below for the rules that may apply in California.
+In most states, payout of paid personal days or floating holidays upon separation is generally not required, but see below for the rules that may apply in California.

 Providing floating holidays and/or personal days can give you the flexibility to recognize the different customs and observances of your diverse employee base, separate from vacation time.
 The Justworks PTO policy tool can be used to track paid personal days or floating holidays.

 Paid floating holidays and personal days in California

 Employers should note that in California, paid personal days or floating holidays that can be used at any time during the year are treated as paid vacation days, and are subject to the same nonforfeiture regulations and other requirements as paid vacation, including payment upon separation of any accrued, unused time.